TritonDataCenter/rfd/rfd/0113/README.md

 - What guard to implement for x-account image transfer?
 See the design section for this.

-- Naming the action.
+- Naming the action for transferring ownership of an image.
 Alice is giving Bob a *copy* of the image.
 Alice retains the original. "share"? "transfer"?
 Some other verb?)

         ... publish?
             [eng]